linode/docs/docs/web-servers/apache/how-to-set-up-htaccess-on-apache.md

 This section will guide you through restricting specific IPs from accessing your site.
 This is useful if you want to block certain visitors from visiting your site.
 You may also set this up to prevent certain IPs from accessing certain sections of your site.

-{:.note}
+{{< note >}}
-> Subdirectories can inherit settings from .htaccess files in their parent directories if they're not overridden by a separate .htaccess file in the subdirectory.
+Subdirectories can inherit settings from .htaccess files in their parent directories if they're not overridden by a separate .htaccess file in the subdirectory.
 The examples in this guide will continue to work with an .htaccess file in the project's root directory.
 You should carefully consider in which directory different .htaccess directives should be placed.
+{{< /note >}}

 ### Block IPs